Bear-resistant food storage container: Bear bagging

 An alternative is bear bagging, also called bear hanging or bear hangs, wherein items attractive to a bear such as food, toiletries, or other scented items are placed in a bag and then raised into the air with a rope — out of its reach.
 The rationale is that bears, being unable to reach the food, are less drawn to campsites and pose less of a threat to campers and their equipment.

 Often this is done by tying another length of rope tightly between two trees or other tall objects.
 A bear bag should be at least 15 feet (4.5 m) high and 10 feet (3 m) from any vertical support.
 The counterbalance method, Marrison system, and Pacific Crest Trail method are a few different techniques to use when hanging a bear bag.

-In recent years, bear bagging has received significant scrutiny for its ineffectiveness.
 In alpine environments there are often not sufficient trees and smaller trees have been damaged by ropes rubbing over bark.
 Bear bagging can also be dangerous and resulted in a camper's death in 2011.
 Bears are also effective climbers who climb trees to retrieve hung food or bite through ropes.

-In many areas, such as Yosemite National Park, The Maroon Bells-Snowmass Wilderness, and Denali National Park land managers have deemed bear bagging ineffective and made it illegal.
+In areas where bears pose severe problems, such as a majority of Yosemite National Park, bear bagging is ineffective and has been banned.